Department of Chemistry

 An introduction to physical chemistry including ideal and real gases, kinetic theory, statistical mechanics, intermolecular interactions, transport phenomena, three laws of thermodynamics and their application, chemical and phase equilibria, mixtures of electrolytes and nonelectrolytes, electrochemistry, chemical kinetics, transition state theory, surface chemistry, catalysis, reaction dynamics and photochemical kinetics.

-Pre / Co requisites: CHE 341 requires prerequisites of CHE 104, MAT 162, and PHY 180.
+CHE 341 Prerequisite: Successful completion of CHE 104, MAT 162, and PHY 180, with minimum grades of D-.

 CHE 342.
 Physical Chemistry II.
 3 Credits.